rumca-js/RSS-Link-Database-2022/2022/10/2022-10-24/https.www.lemonde.frenrssune.xml_entries.md

-# Source Le Monde, Source URL:https://www.lemonde.fr/en/rss/une.xml
+# Source Le Monde, Source URL:https://www.lemonde.fr/en/rss/une.xml, Source language: en-US

 ## In South Korea, K-pop band's plans for exemption from military service thwarted by defense department's concerns
  - [https://www.lemonde.fr/en/international/article/2022/10/25/in-south-korea-k-pop-band-s-plans-for-exemption-from-military-service-thwarted-by-defense-department-s-concerns_6001627_4.html](https://www.lemonde.fr/en/international/article/2022/10/25/in-south-korea-k-pop-band-s-plans-for-exemption-from-military-service-thwarted-by-defense-department-s-concerns_6001627_4.html)
  - RSS feed: https://www.lemonde.fr/en/rss/une.xml
  - date published: 2022-10-24 22:25:03+00:00
- - tags: None

 There was a sustained movement in the country to exempt members of the band BTS.
 The defense ministry's concerns about its workforce and the fair treatment of men required to serve closed the debate.